wp-plugins/advanced-uploader/readme.txt

 2. This screen shot is for the destination selection page

 == Changelog ==
+= 1.3 =
-= 1.2 =
+* updated upload script to allow large uploads from editor = 1.2 =
 * fixed javascript bugs in 3.9
 * removed replacing of plupload as use the same version.